AS213151/as213151.github.io/_pages/peering.md

 - Prefixes pointing to well-known bogon addresses will be filtered.
 - Prefixes with invalid NEXT_HOP attribute will be filtered.
 - We strongly encourage MD5 authentication for additional security.
+- We support usage of the GRACEFUL_SHUTDOWN community.
 - We configure an individual prefix limit for all peering sessions.

 ## Prefixes